sarphiv/oticon-audio-explorers-2024/README.md

 The command will create `mic_pos.npy` in `data/`.
 The numpy file is a 32x3 np.ndarray with the shape: `n_mics X 3`.
 The microphone positions are centered around the origin with `cm` as its unit.

+### Calculating custom dataset

+To create your own dataset for validation / and future pretraining of models first download the DNS-4 dataset from:

+* Unix: Use the provided scripts from: https://github.com/microsoft/DNS-Challenge
+* Windows: Use the ported ``src/modelling/data/utils/download_dns4data.bat`` to download the data.

+In both cases, either Unix or Windows, choose the desired files from the list and run the script.

+**Generating data**
+To generate a dataset, simple run: ``src/modelling/data/generate_data.py``.
+Note that you may have to change the directories in the Config class (in the same script).